 Our Food Recovery program is working hard to reclaim food that otherwise would go to waste.
-It's estimated by The Natural Resources Defense Council (NRDC) that as many as 6 billion pounds of food are wasted each month in the U.S. From April - June 2020, the team created more than 8,200 meals!
+It's estimated by The Natural Resources Defense Council (NRDC) that as many as 6 billion pounds of food are wasted each month in the U.S. From April - September 2020, the team created more than 18,000 one-pound meals!
 These are prepared and packaged at CitySquare, and distributed to our neighbors through the Food Pantry, to youth accessing our TRAC Drop-In Center, and to other non-profit partner sites, like the Bridge, the Stewpot, and the West Dallas Multipurpose Center.

 Those neighbors who need our support with housing, case management, emergency services, and transportation are being assisted by our Neighbor Support Services team, and for our youth aging out of foster care, through the Transition Resource Access Center (TRAC).
 There are currently more than 1,400 neighbors in these programs, and they are overcoming obstacles in “normal times,” so you can imagine how those are compounded during this crisis.
 The young males in our TRAC program are most vulnerable as they are not prioritized for services at other agencies.
 Phone calls, grocery delivery, hot meals, and more are literally a lifeline.
-We are continuing to move new neighbors – more than 50 in the few months - into permanent supportive housing so they have a safe place to shelter.
+We continue to move new neighbors – more than 100 in the past few months - into permanent supportive housing so they have a safe place to shelter.
 Our case managers go above and beyond every day.